scientistnik/btsdex/README.md

 await acc.broadcast(tx)
 ```

-The account has a lot more operations available than an instance of the bitshares class.
-If you know what fields the transaction you need consists of, you can use the transaction builder for that.
+If you know what fields the transaction you need consists of and the operation name, you can use the transaction builder for executing the transaction.

-For example:
+The account property has a lot more operations available than an instance of the bitshares class.

+An example of using transaction builder for executing 'account_create' operation:
 ```js
 let BitShares = require("btsdex")